direwolf420/TorchGodTweaks/README.md

 **Reverse Torch Swap:**
 * Toggle if biome torches should turn into regular torches when picked up (only if 'Biome torch swap' is enabled)
     * This does not include Coral, Cursed, and Ichor torches
-    * Separate toggles for Demon, Aether, and Bone torches as they don't contribute to luck
+    * Separate toggles for Demon, Aether, and Bone torches as they either don't contribute to luck or have no dedicated biome

 **Convert Torches Upon Hardmode:**
 * Toggle if any torch that is near evil blocks will get converted to the corresponding evil torch when hardmode is first entered